 Skip to the content.

-Some of these were based on videos by The Coding Train.
+Some of these projects were based on videos by The Coding Train.
+This channel is what got me into making interactive visualizations, which is what most of these projects are.
 Most of the source code is here

 Minesweeper